top of page

 At first sight, eusocial insects seem to defy the evolutionary theory of ageing.
 The theory suggests that greater reproduction is paid for by an earlier death, because organisms cannot maximise both fecundity and longevity.
 However, in the eusocial insects, queens typically live much longer than workers, even though queens are specialised for reproduction and workers are specialised for non-reproductive tasks.
 In fact, although the differential longevity of queens and workers reveals extraordinary plasticity in the ageing schedules of different phenotypes within a species, it is not a serious problem for the evolutionary theory of ageing.
 The theory can accommodate this difference, as queens are typically protected from extrinsic mortality by remaining in the safety of the nest and receiving aid from workers, whereas workers undertake risky external tasks such as foraging and nest defence (e.g. Bourke 2007).

-In this project, we tested the relationship between fecundity and longevity in eusocial insects experimentally, but with workers not queens (Blacher et al. 2017).
-All queens are phenotypically adapted to reproduce, so, in queens, it is hard to generate non-reproductive individuals experimentally.
-This is not true for workers of species such as B. terrestris, which can produce male offspring by asexual reproduction in a flexible manner depending on social context.
+1. Costs of reproduction exist in reproductive worker bumble bees: In the first project, we experimentally tested the relationship between fecundity and longevity in eusocial insects using workers not queens (Blacher et al. 2017).
+Using workers allowed us to generate non-reproductive individuals experimentally more easily, because, in species such as B. terrestris, workers can produce male offspring by asexual reproduction in a flexible manner depending on social context.
 We found that, when workers could freely 'choose' whether to activate their ovaries in whole colonies (unmanipulated except that the queen was removed in some to generate a higher number of reproductive workers), workers exhibited a positive fecundity-longevity association as in queens.
 However, when we experimentally forced randomly-selected workers to become reproductive or non-reproductive (by keeping them in trios with younger and older workers, respectively), workers exhibited a negative fecundity-longevity association.
 In addition, in this second experiment, ovary-active workers lived less long than ovary-inactive ones, which was the reverse of the pattern found in whole colonies in the first experiment.
+These findings, which were unexpected at the time, suggested that costs of reproduction exist in B. terrestris workers but are masked in whole colonies because only high-quality individuals able to overcome them 'choose' to become reproductive.
+In fact it has long been recognised that, in non-social organisms, quality differences can generate positive fecundity-longevity associations between individuals.
+Eusocial insects like B. terrestris could therefore represent an example of this phenomenon.

-This project was carried out in Andrew Bourke's group at UEA by Pierre Blacher and Tim Huggins.
+The worker project was carried out in Andrew Bourke's group at UEA by Pierre Blacher and Tim Huggins.
 It was funded by the Fyssen Foundation and NERC.

 Blacher P, Huggins TJ, Bourke AFG (2017) Evolution of ageing, costs of reproduction and the fecundity-longevity trade-off in eusocial insects.
 Proceedings of the Royal Society B 284: 20170380.